 Xcode Server Tutorials: 4.
 Certificates & Provisioning Profiles

 This article is Part 4 of a whole series called Xcode Server Tutorials.
 Check out Part 3 first if you haven't already.
-New posts are always tweeted by me (@czechboy0) on Twitter.
+New posts are always tweeted by me (@czechboy0.dev) on Bluesky.

 Welcome back!
 Today we’ll cover the last piece of making Xcode Server a viable CI tool for shipping apps: code signing.
 Code signing is an important part of the outstanding security of iOS, Mac, Watch and now TV apps on Apple’s platforms.
 However, managing code signing is still an involved process for beginners, even though Apple has been working hard to abstract away many of the details with recent releases of Xcode.
 Unfortunately, those improvements haven’t really trickled down to Xcode Server yet, so we’ll need to get our hands dirty to make it archive apps for us and let us test on real iOS devices.
 Shall we?